FAQ

 As a citizen, when will I get to see Kishchi Mashinaayikun Ooshchi Michif

-• Once a draft of Kishchi Mashinaayikun Ooshchi Michif has been initialed, we will be sharing it widely with citizens.
+- Once a draft of Kishchi Mashinaayikun Ooshchi Michif has been made public, we will be sharing it widely with citizens.

 What are the steps for Kishchi Mashinaayikun Ooshchi Michif?

-• When the MN–S Provincial Métis Council and the Federal Government agree the document is ready, they will give direction to the negotiation teams to initial the document.
+- When the MN–S Provincial Métis Council and the Federal Government agree the document is ready, they will give direction to the negotiation teams to make the document public.

 When and How Can I Give Direct Feedback on Kishchi Mashinaayikun Ooshchi Michif?

-• Once the document is initialed, we will be holding engagements with our Citizens where your feedback will be sought and recorded.
+- Once the document is made public, we will be holding Treaty Talks with our Citizens where your feedback will be sought and recorded.

 What does having Kishchi Mashinaayikun Ooshchi Michif do for the Métis Nation–Saskatchewan?